 Pro Tip: Make sure to tag (@mention) your airline on all social channels — this way the complaint will be visible to both the airline and their followers 😉

-Under both US and EU law, airport strikes are considered “extraordinary circumstances,” which means that the airlines are not legally liable to pay you monetary compensation for your cancelled or delayed flight.
+Airport strikes initiated by airport employees or air traffic controllers are considered “extraordinary circumstances,” which means that in those circumstances, the airlines are not legally liable to pay you monetary compensation for your cancelled or delayed flight.

 In the US – unless you have elite status with your airline – you’re more or less out of luck, as the airlines have no obligation to compensate you in any way.